MarcelloPerathoner/covid-19/README.rst

 Covid-19 Pandemic in Sweden
 ===========================

-A data analysis with Python pandas.
+A data analysis of the Covid-19 pandemic in Sweden with Python and Pandas.

-This analysis has only two main parameters:
+Method: plot the hospitalization and death rate along with Public Health Agency responses shifted ahead in time.
+Use eyeballing to learn the facts.
+Fit an exponential curve to the cases following the peak of the pandemic to estimate the current reproduction rate R.

+The only two parameters used in this analysis are the time shifts applied to the Public Health Agency responses:

 - the mean number of days between infection and ICU admission: 11 days [ICUREG2020]_,